syminomega/Universal-3D-Shortcuts/README.md

 1. In Blender go to: Blender Preferences -> Keymap -> Import
 2. Select "Universal_WO_Addons.py" in downloaded folder

+>  Note: **On Mac, you should import "mac_utilities.py" first.** Just ignore the errors while importing the "mac_utilities.py" file.
+Then import "Universal_WO_Addons.py".

 ## With Addons vs Without Addons